serenity-is/docs/tutorials/movies/listing_movies_in_person_dialog.md

 # Listing Movies in Person Dialog

-> ...This section needs to be updated for TypeScript

 To show list of movies a person acted in, we'll add a tab to PersonDialog.

 By default all entity dialogs (ones we used so far, which derive from EntityDialog) uses *EntityDialog* template at *MovieTutorial.Web/Views/Templates/EntityDialog.Template.html*: